Journalists must never manipulate information.

 Interviews conducted with a desired end result are rarely more than rants, and fitting only to those media organisations that have vested interests controlling their editorial agenda.

 This post first appeared on Media Helping Media (MHM) and is published on IJNet with permission.
 It originally appeared on IJNet on June 25, 2011.
-The author has recently updated the post, and the revised version appears above.
+The author has updated the post, and the revised version appears above.

 MHM is a training information site that provides free media resources for journalists working in transition states, post-conflict countries and areas where freedom of expression and media freedom is under threat.